osrf/gazebo_tutorials/drcsim_launchfiles/tutorial.md

 `gzworld`: Load a different world file.
 You can use this with `atlas.launch` to place Atlas into any Gazebo world.

 `gzname`: Specify the executable used to invoke Gazebo.
 Common options include `gazebo` or `gzserver`.
-If the Gazebo graphical window does not start, but no errors are printed to the terminal, try setting `gzname:="gazebo"`. `gzname` is set to `gzserver` by default for the `vrc_final` worlds, which means the graphical client window won't start unless `gzclient` is launched separately.
+If the Gazebo graphical window does not start, but no errors are printed to the terminal, try setting `gzname:="gazebo"`. `gzname` is set to `gzserver` by default for the `vrc_final` worlds, which means the graphical client window will not start unless `gzclient` is launched separately.

 # Example
 Try launching Atlas v4 with RobotiQ hands in the world for DRC task 4: